harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Standard Transactions

-Although you can put any output script inside a redeemScript and then pay millibits to the corresponding redeeemScript hash, care must be taken to avoid non-standard output scripts.
+Although you can put any output script inside a redeemScript and then pay millibits to the corresponding redeemScript hash, care must be taken to avoid non-standard output scripts.
 As of Bitcoin Core 0.9, the standard output script types are: